handgpt/HandGPT/docs/getting_started.md

 2. **Data Capture**:

    - HandGPT captures a screenshot of your device and identifies screen elements (names and IDs).
-   - The app forwards this data along with your command to a customizable `agent`.
+   - The app forwards this data to your agent.

 3. **Agent Processing**:

-   - The `agent` processes the screen information and user command using an LLM.
+   - The agent processes the screen information and user command using an LLM.
-   - The `agent` generates operation instructions based on the data.
+   - The agent generates operation instructions based on the data.

 4. **Execution**: